Removing spurious degrees of freedom from EFT of gravity

 \section{Acknowledgements}

+We are grateful to Ruggero Noris for a detailed reading of our paper and sending us his comments.
 DG was supported by the European Union and the Czech Ministry of Education, Youth and Sports (Project: MSCA Fellowship CZ FZU I --- CZ.02.01.01/00/22\textunderscore010/0002906).
 SM was supported in part by Japan Society for the Promotion of Science (JSPS) Grants-in-Aid for Scientific Research No.~24K07017 and the World Premier International Research Center Initiative (WPI), MEXT, Japan.
 TZ is supported by the European Union and Polish National Science Centre (project No. 2021/43/P/ST2/02141 under the Marie Sk\l odowska-Curie grant agreement No. 94533).